India: Blind women use touch to find and fight breast cancer – DW – 07/28/2023

 New Delhi resident Meenakshi Gupta is blind from birth.
 Every morning, she joins thousands of commuters on the Delhi metro and travels 90 minutes to a hospital where she starts another day of saving lives.

 Her job is to detect breast cancer in women.
-Many of her patients are skeptical about being examined by a blind woman, but more than a few have called her an inspiration.
+Many of her patients are skeptical about being examined by a blind person, but more than a few have called her an inspiration.

 "As a blind woman trained to help in detecting breast cancer, I am able to catch the smallest of the lumps that can be crucial in helping save a life," Gupta told DW.